- The entirety of the Cold Opening, really.

 - When Kirk, Scotty, and Harrison are aboard Vengeance and making their way to the bridge.
 A random mook appears form round the corner and Harrison immediately goes from talking to beating the guy up.
 Kirk and Scotty watch for a moment then begin to slowly back away.

 - Spock questions Kirk's decision to team up with Harrison/Khan to sneak aboard the Vengeance, take down Admiral Marcus, and rescue Scotty.

 Kirk: The enemy of my enemy is my friend.

-Spock: An Arab proverb attributed to a prince who was later betrayed and beheaded by his own people.
+Spock: An Arab proverb attributed to a prince who was later betrayed and decapitated by his own people.

 Kirk: Still, it's a hell of a quote.